The future of dental work

 Your inside look at where the dental industry is headed.

-Dental hygienists say they plan to stay in the profession for at least the next decade.
+Of dental hygienists say they plan to stay in the profession for at least the next decade.

-Hygienists who have picked up a temporary assignment at some point in their career.
+Of dental hygienists have picked up a temporary assignment at some point in their career.

-Assistants who have picked up a temporary assignment at some point in their career.
+Of dental assistants have picked up a temporary assignment at some point in their career.

 Dental Hygienist Snapshot